TP-Watson/Python-cFBA/index.rst

 - **Dynamic Simulation:** cFBA allows for the simulation of metabolic reactions over time, capturing the dynamic behavior of biological systems.
 - **Resource Allocation:** The method considers optimal resource allocation strategies, shedding light on how organisms prioritize metabolic pathways in response to changing conditions.
-- **Ciclic behavior:** The method implements a constraint that maximizes biomass growth while maintaining the biomass composition equal at start and end point, simulating an organism adapted to cyclic environments.
+- **Cyclic behavior:** The method implements a constraint that maximizes biomass growth while maintaining the biomass composition equal at start and end point, simulating an organism adapted to cyclic environments.

 How to Use This Documentation